 Arrival to Report Third Quarter 2022 Financial Results on November 8, 2022

-/EIN News/ -- LUXEMBOURG, Oct.
-14, 2022 (GLOBE NEWSWIRE) -- Arrival (NASDAQ: ARVL), inventor of a unique new method of design and production of equitable electric vehicles (EVs) by local Microfactories, today announced that it will report financial results for the third quarter ending September 30, 2022 before the U.S. markets open on Tuesday, November 8, 2022.
+LUXEMBOURG, Oct.
+14, 2022 (GLOBE NEWSWIRE) -- Arrival ARVL, inventor of a unique new method of design and production of equitable electric vehicles (EVs) by local Microfactories, today announced that it will report financial results for the third quarter ending September 30, 2022 before the U.S. markets open on Tuesday, November 8, 2022.

 The Company will host a corresponding webinar at 8:00 a.m.
 Eastern Time on that day.
 The live webinar will be accessible on the Company's website at investors.arrival.com.
 A replay will be available approximately two hours after the conclusion of the live event.